EconomyLens.com

 – adapting its recommender system, the algorithms used by platforms to feed users more personalised content.

-The commission findings raised concerns about TikTok design features that “fuel the urge to keep scrolling”.
-Brussels accused TikTok of disregarding “important indicators of compulsive use of the app” such as the time spent on the platform by children at night.
+TikTok was “by far” the most-used platform after midnight by children between 13 and 18, he said, with seven percent of children aged 12 to 15 spending four to five hours daily on it.
+Brussels accused TikTok of disregarding “important indicators of compulsive use of the app” such as the time minors spent on the platform at night.
 It also said TikTok had not implemented effective measures to mitigate risks, taking particular aim at screen time management and parental control tools.
-The commission found that TikTok’s time management tools were “easy to dismiss” including for young users, while parental controls required “additional time and skills from parents to introduce” them.

-The findings come as several European countries move to curb access to social media for younger teenagers — with officials weighing whether it is time to follow suit at EU level.
+The findings come as several European countries move to curb access to social media for younger teenagers, with officials weighing whether it is time to follow suit at the EU level.
 Briefing reporters Friday, Virkkunen said her priority was to make platforms safe for all users, children included.
 “Social media should be so safe by design that we shouldn’t have that kind of very high age restriction,” she said.

-TikTok may now access the EU’s files and defend itself against the claims.
-If the regulator’s views are confirmed, the commission can impose a fine of up to six percent of the company’s total worldwide annual turnover.
+If the regulator’s views on TikTok are confirmed, the commission can impose a fine of up to six percent of the company’s total worldwide annual turnover.
 The EU began a separate probe into TikTok in December 2024 on alleged foreign interference during the Romanian presidential elections.
-EU digital affairs spokesman Thomas Regnier said Wednesday that TikTok had been “extremely cooperative” with regulators during that investigation and had been taking measures to address the commission’s concerns.
-Regnier added that while the probe remained open, regulators could monitor how TikTok behaves during other elections.
+EU spokesman Regnier said earlier this week that TikTok was “extremely cooperative” during that investigation and was taking measures to address the commission’s concerns.
+He added that while the probe remained open, regulators could monitor how TikTok behaves during other elections.

 © 2024 AFP